|Elliott Sound Products||Distortion & Feedback|

 Just because something is taught at university or technical college, this does not make it so.
 I was taught that a common emitter/cathode amplifier had 'medium' output impedance, and common base/grid amps had 'high' output impedance.
 This was almost universally accepted (and probably still is in some cases), and is simply false.
 In both cases, the output impedance is the same as the collector/plate resistor - no more, no less.
 Only by testing, working with the devices and taking careful measurements will you find out what really happens.
 Relying on maths formulae (regurgitated ad nauseam) or 'common wisdom' is not always the best way to get to the truth.

 The whole idea of the article was to debunk some of the more preposterous claims (Cheever, et al), and to stimulate further thought.
-Posts such as that by the anonymous poster show clearly that further thought has not been stimulated at all, but the same old claims are simply being re-voiced.
+Posts such as that by the anonymous poster show clearly that further thought has not been stimulated at all, but the same old claims are simply being repeated.
 Until such time as people look beyond the mantra and examine the situation in real-life, no progress is made.
+Negative feedback will never make a 'silk purse from a sow's ear' and it's not a panacea that can be used to cover up poor design.
+It's a tool that when used wisely, does what we expect and improves performance.

 Now, you can either go back to what you were doing, or read the article (again), do some experiments (making sure that they represent real life), and then make comments.
 Nothing is set in stone, but I feel that the details given represent a shift from the way the issue is normally approached - hopefully for the better.